davidherszenhaut/OpenEvalWebApplication/README.md

 ### Download instructions

 * The code for the web application can be found [here](https://github.com/dedding4341/OpenEval/tree/master/Web) and [here](https://github.com/davidherszenhaut/OpenEvalWebApplication).
-* The copy of the code can be gotten by cloning the repository using `git clone` or by downloading a ZIP of the repository on GitHub.
+* A copy of the code can be gotten by cloning the repository using `git clone` or by downloading a ZIP of the repository on GitHub.

-### Build instructions

 ### Installation